Pfern/PAH_Plant_Annotation_Hackaton_PT/README.md

 # Methods #

-We develop a Plant Annotation describing how plants can be annotated, including:
+We develop a Plant Annotation Guide describing how plants can be annotated, including:
 - using Google spreadsheets and possibly add-ons like OntoMaton
 - using drop down lists
 - how to export the speadsheets to other formats (CSV?
 TSV?)